-Commands are highlighted in rust bold.
+Serial commands, highlighted command fields, and default command settings are highlighted in rust bold.
 Cross-references and web links are highlighted in blue bold.
 References to ESP, its toolbar headings (Communications, Read Cycle, Symbologies, etc.), menu topics, and other points of emphasis, are highlighted in Bold Initial Caps.
-References to topic headings within this manual or other documents are enclosed in quotation marks.